Agent Skills: Create JIRA Issues from $ARGUMENTS

 If $ARGUMENTS includes (or references) any external artifact — PRD, design doc, Figma URL, Lovable prototype, Loom walkthrough, screenshot, example payload — those references MUST be preserved as remote links on the created tickets.
 Silent artifact loss is the single most common quality failure in this pipeline.

 Invoke the lisa:tracker-source-artifacts skill for the canonical rules: domains, per-tool classification (Figma /proto/ vs design, Lovable, Loom, screenshots), source precedence, conflict handling under ## Open Questions, inheritance from epic → story → sub-task, and the existing-component reuse expectation.
-Do not restate the rules here — invoke the skill so any rule change propagates uniformly.
+Do not restate the rules here.

-When delegating actual writes to lisa:jira-write-ticket, pass the extracted artifact list so its Phase 4c (Remote Links) step can attach them.
+When delegating writes to lisa:jira-write-ticket, pass the extracted artifact list so its Phase 4c step can attach them.

 Live Product Walkthrough

 When the work touches existing user-facing surfaces, invoke the lisa:product-walkthrough skill before drafting tickets.
-The walkthrough findings (current behavior, design-vs-product divergence, reuse candidates, behavioral surprises) become inputs to the ticket plan and surface under ## Current Product on the resulting tickets.
+Findings (current behavior, design-vs-product divergence, reuse candidates, behavioral surprises) become inputs to the ticket plan and surface under ## Current Product on the resulting tickets, complementing the Validation Journey (which describes how to verify the new behavior, not what exists today).
 Skip only when the work is purely backend or affects a screen that does not yet exist.

 Issue Requirements